Kingswood, South Gloucestershire

 Broadly speaking, Kingswood spans the area from John Cabot Academy in the west to the A4174 ring road in the east.
 Some areas which are in close proximity to Kingswood, such as Two Mile Hill and St George East (both located within the City of Bristol) and parts of Hanham and Warmley Hill are often considered to be part of Kingswood by locals.

-The border between South Gloucestershire and the City of Bristol is situated at the western end of Kingswood's High Street.
-Although anything beyond this point is technically no longer Kingswood 'proper', locals often consider the shops and residential areas that fringe the road named 'Two Mile Hill' (located within the area of the same name) to be a continuation of Kingswood.
-In 2011 it had a population of 40,734.
+The border between South Gloucestershire and the City of Bristol is situated at the western end of Kingswood's High Street, meaning that anything west of this point is no longer Kingswood civil parish, though locals often consider the shops and residential areas that fringe Two Mile Hill to be a continuation of Kingswood neighbourhood.

+Governance

+In 1894 Kingswood became an urban district.
+On 1 April 1974 the urban district and civil parish were abolished when the town became part of the Kingswood district of Avon.
+In 1996, Kingswood became part of the South Gloucestershire district.
+The Kingswood civil parish was recreated on 1 April 2023.